 Arts encompass a wide range of artistic expressions and the institutions and organizations that produce, host and promote them.
 They include, but are by no means limited to, the visual arts, theatre, film, music, dance, literature and other creative activities.
+Artists require studio space, venues for their creative output and affordable accommodation.
 The City will continue to be a strong supporter through its various funding programs, professional staff and community initiatives of a vibrant Arts sector in Peterborough.
 City Council, through its policies and regulations, will ensure that opportunities to participate in these activities will be physically and financially accessible and accepting of all people.